-Thai LanguageYou are now in Bangkok, you will undoubtedly have heard one "Sawatdee" greeting somewhere in the airport as you were going to your taxi or limosine.
+Thai LanguageYou are now in Bangkok, you will undoubtedly have heard one "Sawatdee Kha" or "Sawatdee Krab" greeting somewhere in the airport as you were going to your taxi or limosine.
 The main language here is Thai, and every local here speaks that language.
-You could move around in English, however, you could be frustrated at times, as the level of English of proficiency is uneven, so do speak slowly when communicating with the locals.
-You will find that being able to speak their language would help break the ice for you.
+You could get around with English, however, you could be frustrated at times, as the level of English of proficiency is not consistent, so do speak slowly when communicating with the locals.
+Being able to speak Thai has plenty of advantages.
+When you're in a club choosing a girl, you are not limited to ones with with English language capabilities.
+The girl will also find it easier to have a conversation with you if they were talking in their native language.
+This will help you understand their stories.
+You will find that being able to speak their language would help break the ice.
 The more you can speak, the better your fun in general.
 We thought of completing the entire section first before putting it up, but after some consideration, we figured what the heck, we will just put it up so that you can use what is here first and come back for more as more and more words are updated.
 Currently, no Thai script has been added but will be added shortly so that you can consult with your girl if in doubt.
-Here are a couple of recommended books to get
+Here are a couple of recommended books to get you started.
+Click here for the Thai language phrase eBook (PDF format).
+You can also pick up some interesting Thai vocabulary in the forum area.

 |